Last Updated on

 The Center For Sustainable Landscapes opened in 2013 with a Platinum LEED designation.
 The three-story building offers classrooms for research opportunities and generates its own power with solar, wind, and geothermal energy.

 But the coolest “piece” of art in this structure can’t be seen.
-It’s “Sound Art” by Abby Aresty, a composer and sound artist who recorded nature’s din all over Pittsburgh and via computer, “composed” an endless auditory stream of cricket chirps, birdcalls, and other noises that change depending on the time of day.
+It’s “Sound Art” by Abby Aresty, a composer and sound artist who recorded nature’s din all over Pittsburgh and via computer.
+She then “composed” an endless auditory stream of cricket chirps, birdcalls, and other noises that can be heard here, and change depending on the time of day.
 Open daily 9:30-5pm, Fridays until 10pm, $18 adults, $12 children.

 VISIT: Andy Warhol Museum

-Don’t miss the Archive Study Center on the 3rd floor, where you’ll find letters, maps, plane tickets, correspondence, and strangely, a book open to a photo of Warhol’s silk-screened portrait of Israel’s Prime Minister, Golda Meir, from 1975.
+Don’t miss the Archive Study Center on the 3rd floor, where you’ll find letters, maps, plane tickets, correspondence, and strangely, a book open to a photo of Warhol’s 1975 silk-screened portrait of Israel’s Prime Minister, Golda Meir.
 If you’re into quirky souvenirs, the gift shop will snag you for a while.
 Open Tues-Sun 10-5, Fridays until 10pm, $20 adults, $10 kids.

 VISIT: Mattress Factory